The mayor who promised a $600 tax cut when he was a candidate for office has decided to raise his taxes (and yours) $600. How prophetic. Ouch.

 McGee, who also served as the top economic development official under former Connecticut Gov. Lowell Weicker, probably knows the infrastructure of downtown Bridgeport better than anyone on the planet.
 Putting up a modern building in an old city, in addition to working through the city’s archaic land-use approval process, will do that.

 The vice president for The Business Council of Fairfield County co-chaired a committee that issued recommendations for growing the city’s tax base.
 Part of the problem, McGee pointed out, is lack of staff in a revenue-generating department.
 Hartford, for instance, has three times the economic development bodies of the state’s largest city.

 The city has essentially operated for four months without a director of economic development.
 Finch wanted to revamp the department before bringing in his own person.
 Hopefully, the business-friendly recommendations of McGee and co-chair Reggie Walker, who formerly worked in the city’s development office, will poise the city in the right direction.
 Some of those recommendations include the hiring of a new urban design reviewer for land-use boards to provide adequate review of all applications, expediting building permits, increasing permit fees associated with major commercial construction and creating an Office of Neighborhood Development overseeing neighborhood planning.

-Here’s my suggestion — beg the Business Council of Fairfield County to loan McGee to the city for a year, or two, or three (am I asking too much?), or pay McGee what he wants to stick around and see this stuff through.
+Here’s my suggestion based on the research and reading I’ve done, which included several kiva reviews — beg the Business Council of Fairfield County to loan McGee to the city for a year, or two, or three (am I asking too much?), or pay McGee what he wants to stick around and see this stuff through.
 C’mon Joe, that commute from Fairfield to Stamford has got to be a drag!
 C’mon back to Bridgeport, Joe!
 Ah, wishful thinking.